-Repeatedly perform algorithm on each element or subarray of input signal and concatenate results
+Subsystem that repeats execution on each element or subarray of input signal and concatenates results

 Ports & Subsystems